5 ESTATE PLANNING RESOLUTIONS TO FOLLOW IN THE NEW YEAR

 2. Have the Necessary Tough Conversations

 No matter how delicate and sensitive it may be, one should not avoid conversations about death and disability.
 It’s better to discuss vital decisions and issues with your loved ones now, such as dividing assets, to eliminate friction and ill-feelings escalating.
 It’s imperative for family members to know and agree on an action plan in case of incapacity or untimely death.
 Also, at a very basic level, if you have invested time and money in creating an estate plan, you want to make sure your family knows where to find it, and knows who is going to be responsible for administering your estate.
-If you haven’t done so already, make it a priority to arrange those type of family discussions during the new year.
+If you haven’t done so already, make it a priority to arrange those types of family discussions during the new year.

 3. Make Time for an Update (If You Already Have an Estate Plan)